-A few years ago, I wanted to create a flower bed by our back stairs.
-Even though we call them the back stairs, I guess they are really the front stairs as this is the entryway for anyone coming down our driveway to our house.

-I thought that maybe it would slightly improve the look of the back if I made a flower bed for the shade, using the prettiest plants I could find!
+A few years ago, I wanted to create a flower bed by our entry stairs.
+This is the view visitors get when they are coming down our driveway to our house.
+So I made a flower bed for the shade, using the prettiest plants I could find!

-Since this area gets almost no sun, I had to plant very shade tolerant plants in here that could withstand Zone 3 weather.
+Since this area gets almost no sun, I had to plant very shade tolerant plants here that could withstand Zone 3 weather.
 I wanted it to be all perennial plants, so that I wouldn’t have to do a lot to maintain the bed once it got settled in and growing.
 Here are the perennials I chose.

-I should mention that this bed gets a lot of snow on top of it in the winter time, as the snow slides off the roof and lands right here.
+This bed gets a lot of snow on top of it in the winter time, as the snow slides off the roof and lands right here.
 So, shrubs were not an option for me – every time the snow fell off the roof, I could lose branches or even the whole shrub could get hit.
 I needed plants that would fully die back in late Fall and then reappear in the early Spring with their new growth.

 Brunnera – I started out with 3 of these plants and now only have 1.
-Keep in mind though, I planted perennials that could stand a Zone 3 climate, with temperatures down to -35C in the dead of winter.
+I planted perennials that could stand a Zone 3 climate, with temperatures down to -35C in the dead of winter.
 That doesn’t mean they are guaranteed to survive!

-Lungwort – I used to grow this on the West Coast and was surprised that it would live up here in the Cariboo.
+Lungwort – I used to grow this on the West Coast.
+I was surprised that it would survive up here in the Cariboo.
 Pretty little flowers with colours ranging from pink to blue on each stem.
 Love this!

-I am very happy with my Shade Bed – I would eventually like to add some height to this corner with a metal sculpture that I could put in the workshop over wintertime.
+I am very happy with my flower bed for the shade – I would eventually like to add some height to this corner with a metal sculpture.
+I could just store it in the workshop over wintertime.
 This shady portion of our yard is where you will find us around 3 or 4pm each Summer afternoon.
-One day, I’ll have an actual seating area out here.
+One day, I hope to have an actual seating area here.